madehuge/msd-events/README.md

 ## Usage
 - Admin: Configure API key and cache TTL.
 - Front-end submission: Use shortcode or include template.
-- Events listing: Create a page and assign the `events-list.php` template or use the block.
+- Events listing: Create a page and assign the `events-listing.php` template or use the block with Shortcode.

 ## Changelog
 See CHANGELOG.md